-We support ODAFF taking steps to control disease among feral hogs.
+We support ODAFF taking steps to control feral hogs, including the enforcement and maintenance of feral hog free zones.

 We support the right of a private property landowner to use whatever means possible by permit during the Oklahoma growing season (Jan.
 1 - Dec.
 31) to protect any agricultural crop or species of livestock of market value, and or processed feed, seed or other materials used in the production of an agricultural commodity from depredation, damage or destruction by any nuisance animal species.
 This provision includes but is not limited to feral hogs, raccoons, opossums, armadillos, crows or any other animal recognized as a nuisance or posing a threat by joint agreement with the Oklahoma Dept. of Wildlife Conservation (ODWC) and ODAFF.